 Our staff is professionally trained and committed to helping children and adults achieve their full potential through the development of trusting and respectful relationships.
 The Child Development Center has working relationships with a variety of professional consultants across various disciplines.
 These consultants offer their professional expertise that help shape our program.

 Teamwork is essential to our success.
-A strong teaching team, working closely with families and professionals within the context of our rich college community allows us to accomplish our many goals.
+A strong teaching team, working closely with families and professionals within the context of our rich campus community allows us to accomplish our many goals.

 The Goals of Our Curriculum

-The Child Development Center uses the Connecticut Framework for Preschool Curricular Goals and Benchmarks as a guide for planning curriculum.
+The Child Development Center uses the Connecticut Early Learning and Development Standards as a guide for planning curriculum.
 The State benchmarks require careful and consistent observations of each child.
 The staff uses these observations to develop curriculum based upon children’s individual interests and abilities.
-The Center staff employs a multitude of techniques and approaches to accomplish the curriculum goals.
+The CDC staff employs a multitude of techniques and approaches to accomplish the curriculum goals.

 Our goal is to meet the needs of the whole child.
 Our curriculum addresses all areas of development: